AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

 === Factor Update <s.b.gbp.factor-update>

-// #jonas[I have written this section out, which was a todo box before, please read.]
-This step is not written out in @gbpplanner, as it is not a step like the rest, where state is updated.
-Instead, the updating of a factor here describes the mathematical steps taken before passing messages to neighbouring variables.
+This step is not detailed in @gbpplanner, as it is not a regular step involving state updates.
+Instead, the updating of a factor describes the mathematical steps taken before passing messages to neighbouring variables.
 Writing this step out also represents the developed software@repo more directly.
 The following steps take place:
 #[
   #set enum(numbering: box-enum.with(prefix: "Step ", color: theme.mauve))
   // #set par(first-line-indent: 0em)